sebsto/amplify-ios-getting-started/06_add_storage.md

         let note = Note(from: noteData)

+        // NEW CODE TO ADD
         if let i = self.image  {
+            let imageName = UUID().uuidString
             // asynchronously store the image (and assume it will work) Backend.shared.storeImage(name: imageName, image: (i.pngData())!)
             note.image = Image(uiImage: i)
         }
+        // END OF NEW CODE

         // asynchronously store the note (and assume it will succeed) Backend.shared.createNote(note: note)